aylaweitz/SDO-EUI-mini-workshop/README.md

 # SDO/AIA and Solar Orbiter/EUI alignment tutorial

-This tutorial provides a step-by-step guide on retrieving EUI data and aligning it with AIA and IRIS.
+This tutorial provides a step-by-step guide on retrieving EUI data and aligning it with AIA and IRIS in Python.

 Part of the *Combining Data over Satellites* mini-workshop at the [SDO 2025 Science Workshop](https://sdo2025.sdo-workshops.org/) (February 21st, 2025).
 Find the mini-workshop slides [here](https://docs.google.com/presentation/d/16YRudCeR8-oMJPafX4iwPBUkJN8nPI2nBMXbwG1ZJ5A/edit?usp=sharing).